Now that you’ve just successfully grown a full beard, the next step in the process is to keep it well-groomed.

 Here’s how the professionals do it for people with long or short beards – you’ll notice that the tools they use are different.

-A beard trimmer is a great tool for sculpting your beard but you have to use it properly to maximize it.
-Before running the trimmer make sure to comb the beard in a downward motion.
+A beard trimmer is an excellent tool for sculpting your beard, but you have to use it properly to maximize it.
+Before running the trimmer, make sure to comb the beard in a downward motion.

 So how do you define the proper beard line (or neckline)?
 I found a blog called Rugged Fellows Guide and have a handy nifty tool that will help us “design” the beard neckline.

 Check this out…

 8. Healthy Diet = Healthy Skin = Great Looking Beard